FREQUENTLY ASKED QUESTIONS…

 Emily prioritizes her repeat clients each month before accepting any new clients.
 The sooner you reach out, the better.

-It is wise to contact the midwife as soon as you are considering this.
-It’s also a great idea to text her at 614-477-9711 after completing the online contact form.
+It is wise to contact Emily by completing the Contact form as soon as you are considering this.
+It’s also a great idea to text her after.
 Don’t be afraid to text again if you didn’t hear back.
-She hears from at least a dozen hopeful families every day and some messages can unfortunately be overlooked.
-She will joyfully respond as soon as she is available to if there is a potential opening.
+She often hears from at least a dozen hopeful families every day and unfortunately cannot respond to everyone (especially if she knows she does not have any availability).
+She will joyfully respond (as soon as she is available to) if there is a potential opening in her practice for you.

 Make sure to read the Cost page so you are familiar with what is required to hold a spot for yourself - and are also financially prepared for this commitment.